FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/sdk_application.md

 |-- sol2java.sh
 ```

 The `org/fisco/bcos/asset/contract/` package path directory is generated in the java directory.
-The directory contains two files `Asset.java` and `Table.java`, where `Asset.java` is the necessary file that Java application to call `Asset.sol` contract.
+The directory contains two files `Asset.java` and `Table.java`, where `Asset.java` is the file required by the Java application to call the Asset.sol contract.

 `Asset.java`'s main interface: